 I’ll never forget the time I spent a summer at Facebook.
 I had an opportunity most people can only dream of.
-I stepped into a robust engineering culture and a community of mission-driven people.
+I stepped into a robust Software Engineering culture and a community of mission-driven people.
 The perks were everything you’ve heard of and more.
 I ate at gourmet cafeterias, rode free commuter buses with Wi-Fi, and had all the free tech gear I wanted.

 That said, I remember my first week being the toughest week of the summer.
 The people who ran the intern program decided to gather several of the summer interns and set up a happy hour for us.
 During the happy hour, all the interns were asked to mention which school we attended, which team we were working on, and what we wanted to accomplish by the end of the summer.